Migraines may be most painful type of headache, increasing stroke and heart attack risk in men

 It has been said that a migraine attack is like walking on the moon—unless you have experienced it, there is no way to describe it.

-Migraines usually affect only one side of the head, most often at the temple, but also around the eye or back of the head.
+Migraines usually affect only the left or right side of the head, most often at the temple, but also around the eye or back of the head.
 The severity of pain ranges from moderate to severe, and can vary from a steady throb to dagger-like sharpness.
 Nausea and muscle aches are common, and many sufferers also experience a watering eye, a running nose, or congestion.
 A migraine episode may last from four to 24 hours.

 Migraines tend to occur in the evening or at night and often come with warning signs, such as changes in mood, appetite, and activity levels.
 Some people also experience visual disturbances called auras prior to an attack.
 These involve seeing a sparkling or flashing zigzag line or blank spots, and are sometimes paired with tingling or numbness on one side of the body like in the hand, arm, and face.
 Auras often last from 10 to 30 minutes before a migraine strikes.